KBNLresearch/SaveToWaybackMachine/archived-sites/mmdc.nl/index.md

 See also the [broader development timeline](../../how-this-site-was-built.md#april-2026-mmdcnl-catalog-pages-submitted-to-wbm) for day-by-day submission counts.

 ## Notes & known issues

-- Two URLs have minor source-data issues: `…/AccessibilityStatement` (missing `.html`) and `…/index_Bifolium.pdx` (typo, should be `.pdf`).
-- The large local artifacts (11.738 rendered catalog pages in `_archiving-artifacts/local-archive/`) are kept outside GitHub because the total repo exceeds GitHub's 2 GB limit.
+ * The large local artifacts (11.738 rendered catalog pages in `[`_archiving-artifacts/local-archive/catalog-pages/`]({{ site.github.repository_url }}/tree/main/archived-sites/mmdc.nl/_archiving-artifacts/local-archive/catalog-pages/)`) are kept outside GitHub because the total repo exceeds GitHub's 2 GB limit.
 10 sample pages are included; the full set can be obtained from the Wayback Machine or via the KB (olaf.janssen@kb.nl).